 Embedded impact social enterprises can be categorized as better for consumers, better for the environment, employment for the disadvantaged, and equal access.

 - Better for consumers.
 Products are better for consumers whether it is medical technological advancement or healthier products.

 - Better for the environment.
 Products created through recyclable supplies or ethical and equitable supply chains.

 - Employment for the disadvantaged.
-Employing individuals from disadvantaged segments including people with disabilities, refugees, and ex-prisoners.
+Employing individuals from disadvantaged segments, for instance, people with disabilities, refugees, and ex-prisoners.

 - Equal Access.
 Providing products or services that are usually not equally available for all members of the community.
 E.g. as a result of cost, lack of information or technology not being available

 A blended social enterprise is a combination of various approaches such as redistributive and embedded.